ASE A3 Manual Drive Train and Axles

 - C. Worn universal joints.

-- D. Different size tires.
+- D. Different-sized tires.

 Answer B is wrong.
 Overfilled fluid would not likely cause repeated failure.